Frequently Asked Questions about Study Abroad

 How competitive is the selection for study abroad programs?

 It depends on the program.
 Some programs have a maximum number of students that can be accepted, while others do not.
 All programs require experience with college level coursework and a good academic standing.
-For the intensive Spanish immersion programs in Barcelona and Mexico, students will need to submit proof of language proficiency, two academic references, a statement of purpose and participate in an interview session with study abroad program staff.

 What will it cost?